The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   We can use the provider block to define various aspects of the provider, like region, credentials and so on.
 -   _Specific Version to run your code_ - In a Terraform project, your code might require a specific set of versions to run.
--   Terraform settings are used to configure project-specific Terraform behaviors, such as requiring a minimum Terraform version to apply your configuration.
+-   Terraform settings are used to configure project-specific Terraform behaviours, such as requiring a minimum Terraform version to apply your configuration.
 -   Terraform settings are gathered together into `terraform blocks`.

 **Use Case**